-  Student loans are non-dischargeable in a bankruptcy case unless you can establish undue harship.
-Establishing undue harship requires that you or your attorney file an adversary proceeding in the bankrutpcy case.
-Undue hardship is a difficult standard to meet and is rarely met unless you can show that paying your student loans will not allow you to maintain a minimim standard of living for you and your dependents.
+Student loans are non-dischargeable in a bankruptcy case unless you can establish undue hardship.
+Establishing undue hardship requires that you or your attorney file an adversary proceeding in the bankruptcy case.
+Undue hardship is a difficult standard to meet and is rarely met unless you can show that paying your student loans will not allow you to maintain a minimum standard of living for you and your dependents.
 The standard that is generally used to establish undue hardship in a bankruptcy case is found in the Brunner case.
-This standard requires that you meet a three part test:
+This standard requires that you meet a three-part test:

 - Based on current income and expenses, the debtor cannot maintain a “minimal” standard of living for herself and her dependents if forced to repay the student loan debts.

 - There are additional circumstances that indicate this state of affairs is likely to persist for a significant portion of the student loan repayment period.

 - The debtor has made good faith efforts to repay the loans.

 Most individuals in a bankruptcy case will fail to meet the above standards.
 An example of a person that may meet the above standards is a debtor who has a permanent disability that will prevent them from earning income sufficient to sustain their family during the student loan repayment period.

 Other options may be available for assisting you in repaying your student loan both in bankruptcy and outside of bankruptcy.
 Below is a list of some of the options available to repay or cancel your student loans: